TennaTVTIMEE/sjgam-m20-pro-config/README.md

 Without correct DTB: black screen / boot failure - With DTB: partial compatibility only (drivers may still break)
 ## Warning
 You can brick your device.
 Backup your SD card before testing.
+##Themes
+its theme is in: .emulationstation\themes\W20C
+I traced it to "es-theme-rq-full-v5"
+DO NOT REPLACE EVERYTHING, IT WILL LOOK BAD, REPLACE LOGOS IN WHEELSPIRAL AND REMOVE ALL OVERLAYS.
 Credits -
 Community findings from SBCGaming subreddit